-School staff are aware that risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-School staff will endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with members of staff.
+School staff are aware that risks can be compounded where children who are lesbian, gay, bisexual or gender questioning lack a trusted adult with whom they can be open.
+School staff will endeavour to reduce the additional barriers faced, and create a culture where children can speak out or share their concerns with members of staff.